 Please be aware that we work with property owners as our point of contact.
 If you are a Realtor representing the homeowner for a sale, we will only discuss our services with the homeowner directly.

 Customers who have had a bat exclusion in the past:

+Having bats in an attic is quite common in SE Michigan.
 Home inspectors may discover droppings in your attic space.
 Buyers will have concerns, and will want to understand the potential problem.
-While having bats in an attic is quite common in SE Michigan, is the home is bat free or not?
-Have you done everything you could to maintain a bat-free home?
-Did you build a documented maintenance history?
+How do you know if the home is bat free or not?
 If there is droppings in your attic, how old are they?
 Has there been any new activity?
 These are concerns that can be documented over a period of time through our extended warranty program and the use of indicators.